MollyAdamsson/Lets-go-for-an-adventure/README.md

 ### content
 * I used Code Institute's Love Sandwiches Walkthrough for guidance with code structure and deployment steps.

 ### Acknowledgements
+* This adventure game was created as Portfolio Project 3 for the the Full Stack Software Developer diploma by the [Code Institute](https://codeinstitute.net/).
+It was with great pleasure to explore the basics of most games and to achieve some new skills.
+* I would like to thank my mentor [Gareth McGirr](https://www.linkedin.com/in/gareth-mcgirr/) for helping me and guiding through this project, the tutors at code institute for being extremely helpful considering my many questions and to my partner who helped me with the storyline.

 Molly Adamsson, 2023